joshcrain/joshcrain.io/ancestry/ancestors/jonathan-crane.md

 description: Jonathan Crane the second of 9 children, was born December 1, 1658.
 Jonathan was married to Deborah Griswold Dec.
 19, 1678.
 ---
 <p><i>Jonathan Crane</i>, the second of 9 children, was born December 1, 1658.
 Jonathan was married to Deborah Griswold Dec.
 19, 1678.
 They had 10 children, two of which died shortly after birth.
 The name Griswold suggests a lineage from England in the county of Warwickshire. </p>
     <p>  He was one of the most active and influential men in Windham, Connecticut.
 On Oct.
-6, 1691, he was an original petitioner at the General Court in Hartford for Windham's town charter.
+6, 1691, he was an original petitioner at the General Court in Hartford for Windham’s town charter.
 He served on various committees, procured a minister, sold tracts of land to settlers and in 1715 he built a sawmill in Windham.
 He was successful in business, and known well in Windham, Norwich and Lebanon.</p>
     <p>Jonathan died in March 12th, 1735 of unknown causes, his burial location is at Trumbull Cemetery in Lebanon, Connecticut. </p>
     <figure>{% storyImage "./ancestry/images/jonathan-crane-lebanon-ct.jpg" "Jonathan Crane, Trumbull Cemetery, Lebanon, Connecticut" %}
       <figcaption>&ldquo;Here lies Mr Jonathan Crane husband of Mrs Deborah Crane who lived a pious and Godly life and left ye earth for heaven March ye 12th Ano c 1735, and in ye 77th year of his age.&rdquo;  The gravestone was carved by Obadiah Wheeler, often considered the greatest of all eastern Connecticut carvers. <em>Photo credit: Jack Shackles (7/03/2012) - Find A Grave</em>.</figcaption>